LeeTovetz/ua.com.javarush.november.Kravchenko.island/README.md

 Created by Serge Kravchenko (group of students "November").<br>
 ##
 **Task**<br>
-Program a model of an island with variable parameters, consisting of an array of locations (for example, 100x20 cells).<br> The locations will be filled with vegetation and animals.<br>
+Program a model of an island with variable parameters, consisting of an array of locations <br>
+(for example, 100x20 cells).<br>
+The locations will be filled with vegetation and animals.<br>

 **Animals can:**<br>